nopnop2002/esp-idf-ftp-camera/README.md

 # View picture using opencv-python
 You can use unix_ftpd.py as image viewer.
+This script acts as an FTP server.
+When receiving a file with jpeg or jpg extension, display the image with opencv.
+Uses a local UNIX account database to authenticate users.
 __It can only be used on linux systems.__
 ```
 python3 -m pip install pyftpdlib